telerik/kendo-ui-core/docs/controls/editors/combobox/grouping.md

 In order to display grouped items in the widget, you will need to group the data source component using its [group configuration](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-group).
 Once the group option is defined, the widget will automatically display the suggestion items grouped.

+> The grouped data **will be sorted** either ascending or descending.
+This behavior is expected and cannot be modified.
+If you would like to group the data in a specific order, then you will need to use a [server grouping](/api/javascript/data/datasource#configuration-serverGrouping).

 ## Customize

 The widget exposes [groupTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-groupTemplate) and [fixedGroupedTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-fixedGroupTemplate) templates that allow to configure rendering of the group titles.